oscarp-m/oscarp-m/README.md

-- 👋 Hi, I’m `@oscarp-m`
+- 👋 Hi, I’m @oscarp-m
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and hardware
-- 🌱 I’m currently learning Rust
 - 📫 You can reach me at oscarp-m@tuta.io
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: The Mallard duck is the most commonly found duck 🦆

 <!---